DANS-KNAW/dans-datastation-architecture/docs/datastation.md

 Overview
 --------
 This document gives an overview of the Data Station architecture.
-The schema below displays all the components of a Data Station and how they relate to each other.
+The schema below displays the components of a Data Station and how they relate to each other.
 The notation used is not a formal one and is intended to be self-explanatory.
 To the extent that it is not, you might want to consult the [legend that is included at the end of this page](#schema-legend).